ToolJet/ToolJet/docs/versioned_docs/version-1.x.x/intro.md

 ---
 id: introduction
 title: Introduction
 description: ToolJet is an **open-source low-code framework** to build and deploy custom internal tools.
 ToolJet can connect to your data sources such as databases ( PostgreSQL, MongoDB, MS SQL Server, Snowflake, , BigQuery, etc ), API/GraphQL endpoints, SaaS tools ( Airtable, Stripe, Google Sheets, etc ) and cloud object storage services ( AWS S3, Google Cloud Storage and Minio ).
 Once the data sources are connected, ToolJet can run queries on these data sources to fetch and update data.
-The data fetched from data sources can be visualised and modified using the UI widgets such as tables, charts, forms, etc.
+The data fetched from data sources can be visualized and modified using the UI widgets such as tables, charts, forms, etc.
 slug: /
 ---

 # Introduction

 ToolJet is an **open-source low-code framework** to build and deploy custom internal tools.
 ToolJet can connect to your data sources such as databases ( PostgreSQL, MongoDB, MS SQL Server, Snowflake, , BigQuery, etc ), API/GraphQL endpoints, SaaS tools ( Airtable, Stripe, Google Sheets, etc ) and cloud object storage services ( AWS S3, Google Cloud Storage and Minio ).
 Once the data sources are connected, ToolJet can run queries on these data sources to fetch and update data.
-The data fetched from data sources can be visualised and modified using the UI widgets such as tables, charts, forms, etc.
+The data fetched from data sources can be visualized and modified using the UI widgets such as tables, charts, forms, etc.

 <img className="screenshot-full" src="/img/introduction/githubstar.png" alt="github star"/>